Resolution and Processing of Complaints of Discrimination

 I assure all FDA employees that allegations of discrimination and harassment, including those of a sexual and non-sexual nature, will be taken seriously by agency managers and will be addressed immediately.
 Appropriate corrective action--up to and including termination--will be taken if allegations are substantiated.

 Both supervisors and employees bear responsibility to maintain a work environment free from discrimination and harassment.
-Employees must not engage in harassing conduct and should report such conduct to their supervisor, another management official, their collective bargaining unit, Employee and Labor Relations office, and/or OEEO, as appropriate.
-The official who receives such harassment claims will ensure the confidentiality of the individual making the claims to the greatest extent possible.
+Employees must not engage in harassing conduct and should report such conduct to their supervisor and to OEEO.
+The OEEO official who receives such harassment claims will ensure the confidentiality of the individual making the claims to the greatest extent possible.

 If an employee brings an issue of harassment to a supervisor's attention, the supervisor must promptly investigate the matter in a thorough and impartial manner, share the outcome of such inquiries with the affected parties, and take appropriate and decisive corrective action.
 Supervisors are encouraged to seek guidance from OEEO when addressing issues of discrimination or harassment.